Sex hormones and weight changes in women

 Changes in weight can affect your confidence and self esteem.
 Trying to make changes to your diet and starting or increasing exercise when you aren’t feeling at your best can be difficult.

 Menopausal symptoms, such as hot flushes and sweats, can also make it more difficult to cope.
-Talk to your doctor, dietitian, or specialist nurse about any problems you have.
+Talk to your GP or specialist nurse about any problems you have.
+They can also refer you to a dietitian to help you make changes to your diet.

 Weight changes and exercise